zrax/moulars/README.md

 * Better cross-platform compatibility.
 MOULArs is known to work on both Linux and Windows, but it should also work anywhere else Rust and the library dependencies can run (macOS, OpenIndiana, *BSD, etc...)
+* MOULArs includes a REST API which can be used for informational and administrative tasks.

 Like DirtSand, MOULArs is designed to work best with the [H-uru Plasma](https://github.com/H-uru/Plasma) client, but it may work